-OER continues to provide financial incentives for oil and propane customers to switch to air source heat pumps (ASHPs) for whole-home heating and cooling.
+OER completed its program to provide financial incentives for oil and propane customers to switch to air source heat pumps (ASHPs) for home heating and cooling.
 The incentive provided a \$1,000 per ton rebate on ASHPs installed by qualified contractors (a ton is a metric to measure the amount of heating and cooling a building needs).
-Eligible installations began in March 2021 and proved to be very popular, experiencing rapid uptake to meet high market demand.
+Eligible installations began in March 2021 and ended on September 1, 2023.